 There is no universal limit for alcohol levels in the landscape industry, which means being under the UK drink drive limit alone may not always be sufficient

-Whilst The 1974 Health and Safety at Work Act states employers have a duty to ensure the health, safety and welfare of employees in relation to alcohol at work, there is no direct legislation in the UK which requires a company to implement alcohol policies in the workplace.
+Whilst The Health and Safety at Work etc Act 1974 states employers have a duty to ensure the health, safety and welfare of employees in relation to alcohol at work, there is no legislation in the UK which requires a company to implement alcohol policies in the workplace.
 Furthermore, the management of any company can set its own alcohol limit, which may be enforceable according to site or job role.

-The reason for a zero-tolerance approach (i.e. zero alcohol in the system of an individual) to alcohol.
-Even at blood alcohol concentrations lower than the legal driving limit, research has shown alcohol can reduce physical co-ordination and reaction speeds, and on a construction site, there is a clear potential risk of injury to operatives and third parties if these abilities are impaired.
+The reason for a zero-tolerance approach to alcohol is that, even at blood alcohol concentrations lower than the legal driving limit, research has shown alcohol can reduce physical co-ordination and reaction speeds.
+On a construction site there is a risk of injury to operatives and third parties if these abilities are impaired.

 For more information on managing drug and alcohol misuse at work, visit the HSE website